Book a speaker

 Book a speaker for your next event!

 Our speakers can travel to your location or join you online in a webinar.
-Speaker fees include preparation and presentation time and materials for participants.
-For more information, please contact Laurie Matheson at [email protected].
+Speaker fees include preparation, presentation time, and materials for participants.
+For more information, please contact Conrad Heidenreich at [email protected].

 Presentations Available from People for Education: